 Once you have compared all types of influencers and decided which one is best for your brand, ensuring you have the right tools to understand if your influencers are performing well is essential.

-With the help of Dash Hudson's Relationship tool, your brand can effortlessly source, vet, and measure the impact of each of your biggest fans and creator relationships.
+With the help of Dash Hudson's Relationship tool, your brand can effortlessly source, vet and measure the impact of each of your biggest fans and creator relationships.
+Creator Discovery lets you find potential influencers to collaborate with based on followers, industry and more.
 You can also track the type of content your creators are posting and whether it is performing the best to maximize the impact of your spending.

 How Much Do Micro and Nano-influencers Make?